martinstonis/cursor-starter/refactor-existing-feature.md

 ## Prompt Template

 I need to refactor an existing feature in my project.
 The goal is to improve its maintainability, performance, and readability without altering its external behavior.
 I need your help to create a detailed technical plan for this refactoring effort.
+Save the plan as `[relevant-file-name].md` in the base folder of this project.

 Here is the existing feature's code and a brief description of its functionality:

-[USER: PASTE THE RELEVANT CODE FOR THE FEATURE TO BE REFACTORED HERE.
-INCLUDE MULTIPLE FILES IF NECESSARY, AND PROVIDE A BRIEF DESCRIPTION OF WHAT THE FEATURE CURRENTLY DOES AND ANY KNOWN PAIN POINTS.]
+`[USER: PASTE THE RELEVANT CODE FOR THE FEATURE TO BE REFACTORED HERE.
+INCLUDE MULTIPLE FILES IF NECESSARY, AND PROVIDE A BRIEF DESCRIPTION OF WHAT THE FEATURE CURRENTLY DOES AND ANY KNOWN PAIN POINTS.]`

 ---